There are two types of COVID-19 test:

 - Ordering a PCR test to be sent to your home using the GOV.UK booking system

 If you are booking a test because you have been told you are a contact of someone who has tested positive for COVID-19, please state this when booking.
-In this situation, if your result is negative you must continue to isolate for the remainder of your isolation period.

 Even if you have had the COVID-19 vaccine you should book a COVID-19 PCR test when advised as it is possible that you became infected before you had the vaccine or before the vaccine took effect (this can take around two weeks).
 Though the evidence is really strong that the vaccine is effective, no vaccine is 100 per cent effective and you may still be infected with COVID-19.